- Instead of gradually changing throughout one life some animals live more than one life by transforming into different life forms with each stage.

 The spiderling stage is the immature phase.
 Once hatched, they disperse right away.
-Some walk, others may balloon.
+Some walk, and others may balloon.
 “Ballooning” is a tactic that spiders use to travel great distances.
 They climb and perch on an object.
 Raising their abdomens, they spin silk threads that catch the wind and carry them away.
 Studies reveal that, in some cases, they can travel several miles.

 As they grow, spiders molt repeatedly.
-After a shedding, they’re extremely vulnerable, and they are carefully guarded by their mother.
+After shedding, they’re extremely vulnerable, and they are carefully guarded by their mother.

 Spiders live an average of one to two years.
 In adulthood, spiders mate and repeat the life cycle.
 Females tend to have longer lifespans.
 Males die usually after mating.